-This shows how preposterous the lie told by the Jewish leaders was in saying the disciples had stolen his body and were pretending that a resurrection had occurred.
+This shows how preposterous the lie by the Jewish leaders was in saying, the disciples had stolen His body and were pretending that a resurrection had occurred.

-Neither Mary or the disciples, understood the resurrection until being faced with the absolute and overwhelming proof 'after He had risen.'
+Neither Mary nor the disciples understood the resurrection until they were faced with the absolute and overwhelming proof.

-"Then she turned and saw Jesus," but didn't recognize Him, and verse 15 says:
+"Then she turned and saw Jesus," but did not recognize Him.

 Verse 15: "Jesus said to her, "Woman, why are you weeping?
 Whom are you seeking?"
 Supposing him to be the gardener, she said to him, "Sir, if you have carried him away, tell me where you have laid him, and I will take him away."

-Mary was so sorrowful that even the angels could not divert her grief, she even failed to recognized Jesus, and thought Him to be the gardener.
+Mary was so sorrowful that she even failed to recognize Jesus, and thought He was the gardener.

-Jesus' personal greeting opened Mary's eyes and filled her heart with recognition, and she exclaimed Rabboni!
+Jesus' personal greeting filled her heart with recognition, and she exclaimed Rabboni!

 (Rabboni is more personal and less formal than Rabbi).

-Then Mary began attempting to either embrace Him or to fall down clasping His feet.
+Then, Mary began either to embrace Him or to fall down clasping His feet.

 Verse 17: "Jesus said to her, "Do not cling to me, for I have not yet ascended to the Father; but go to my brothers and say to them, 'I am ascending to my Father and your Father, to my God and your God.'
 Mary Magdalene went and announced to the disciples, "I have seen the Lord"—and that he had said these things to her."

-Jesus did not refuse to be touched after the resurrection, and had even invited His disciples to see and touch the scars in His hands and side; but here He had not yet returned to the Father and would not be detained.
+Jesus did not refuse to be touched after the resurrection, and had even invited His disciples to see and touch the scars in His hands and side; but He had not yet returned to the Father, and would not be detained.

-Can we not sense the urgency as He told Mary to: "Go to my brothers and say to them, 'I am ascending to my Father and your Father, to my God and your God."
+Can we not sense the urgency as He said to Mary, "Go to my Brothers and say to them, 'I am ascending to my Father and your Father, to my God and your God."

 Jesus Appears to the Disciples